 On any stationary bicycle there is always the option to increase the resistance level, but these new interactive bicycles make the experience more fun than ever!

-Many Stationary Bicycles Have Pre-Programmed Training Options
+Pre-Programmed Training Options

 You will have access to several workout programs that have been installed on the stationary bikes, you can also follow along with the advice of a personal trainer.
 This gives you more options on how to train, and options are always good!

-Stationary Bicycles are One of the Most Efficient Ways to Burn Calories and Fat Overall!
+One of the Most Efficient Ways to Burn Calories and Fat Overall!

 Stationary bikes provide a great and easy way to lose weight, as you can efficiently burn calories and increase your metabolism regardless of weather conditions!
 Bicycling outside is awesome, but not when the weather isn’t conducive!
 Stationary bicycles do not have this problem!

-The that quadriceps and gluteal muscles are the main muscles for cycling, while the hamstrings, calves, hip flexors and shin muscles also assist in pedaling the bike.
+The quadriceps and gluteal muscles are the main muscles for cycling, while the hamstrings, calves, hip flexors and shin muscles also assist in pedaling the bike.
 These are truly huge muscle groups in your body.

 Many often used forms of cardio are naturally catabolic (muscle eating), and are relatively bad for anyone looking to build a muscular and fit physique.
 I actually highly recommend against many of them.